|9-28.010||Foundational Principles of Corporate Prosecution|

 H.R.
 Rep. No. 110-445 at 4 (2007).

-In short, the company may be eligible for cooperation credit regardless of whether it chooses to waive privilege or work product protection in the process, if it provides all relevant facts about the individuals who were involved in the misconduct.
+In short, the corporation may be eligible for cooperation credit regardless of whether it chooses to waive privilege or work product protection in the process, if it timely provides all relevant facts about the individuals who were involved in the misconduct.
 But if the corporation does not disclose such facts, it will not be entitled to receive any credit for cooperation.

 Two final and related points bear noting about the disclosure of facts, although they should be obvious.
 First, the government cannot compel, and the corporation has no obligation to make, such disclosures (although the government can obviously compel the disclosure of certain records and witness testimony through subpoenas).
 Second, a corporation's failure to provide relevant information about individual misconduct alone does not mean the corporation will be indicted.
 It simply means that the corporation will not be entitled to mitigating credit for that cooperation.
 Whether the corporation faces charges will turn, as it does in any case, on the sufficiency of the evidence, the likelihood of success at trial, and all of the other factors identified in JM 9-28.300.
 If there is insufficient evidence to warrant indictment, after appropriate investigation has been completed, or if the other factors weigh against indictment, then the corporation should not be indicted, irrespective of whether it has earned cooperation credit.
 The converse is also true: The government may charge even the most cooperative corporation pursuant to these Principles if, in weighing and balancing the factors described herein, the prosecutor determines that a charge is required in the interests of justice.
 Put differently, even the most sincere and thorough effort to cooperate cannot necessarily absolve a corporation that has, for example, engaged in an egregious, orchestrated, and widespread fraud.
 Cooperation is a potential mitigating factor, but it alone is not dispositive.